Language

 Common Boat Speeds

-If your destination is 30 nautical miles away and your boat cruises at 25 mph (21.7 knots), divide 30 by 21.7 to get approximately 1.4 hours travel time.
-Working in knots makes this calculation straightforward.
+Trip planning example: if your destination is 30 nautical miles away and your boat cruises at 25 mph (21.7 knots), divide 30 by 21.7 for about 1.4 hours travel time.
+Working in knots makes this straightforward.

-When Coast Guard or other vessels ask your speed, respond in knots.
-Knowing your typical cruising speed in knots before you need it prevents confusion during important communications.
+Marine radio: when the Coast Guard or other vessels ask your speed, respond in knots.
+Knowing your cruising speed in knots beforehand prevents confusion during important communications.

 Features